mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Sybil attacks (where enough participants coordinate their activity to affect the protocol's operation) are a major concern for these protocols.
 Diversity in the pool of participants is encouraged using indirect techniques such as proof-of-work (where each participant has to demonstrate significant consumption of resources) or proof-of-stake (where each participant has some other incentive to execute correctly).

 Use of these techniques can create barriers to proprietary and inherited centralization.
-However, depending upon the application in question, indirect and platform centralization can still be possible.
+However, depending upon the application in question, concentration and platform centralization can still be possible.

 Furthermore, distributed consensus technologies have several potential shortcomings that may make them inappropriate -- or at least difficult to use -- for many Internet applications, because their use conflicts with other important goals: